Maitland McDonagh: Career

-In 1991, McDonagh released her book Broken Mirrors, Broken Minds, which offers commentary on the films of Dario Argento.
+In 1991, McDonagh released her book Broken Mirrors, Broken Minds, a scholarly analysis, expanded from her master's thesis, of the films of Italian giallo writer-producer-director Dario Argento.
+An expanded 2010 reissue was named one of PopMatters "Best Non-Fiction of 2010".

-After leaving New York City Ballet, McDonagh taught film as an adjunct professor at Hunter College and Brooklyn College, during which time she completed Filmmaking on the Fringe: The Good, The Bad, and the Deviant Directors and The 50 Most Erotic Films of All Time.
-Her freelance work during this period included film pieces for The New York Times.
+After leaving New York City Ballet, McDonagh taught film as an adjunct professor at Brooklyn College, during which time she completed Filmmaking on the Fringe: The Good, The Bad, and the Deviant Directors and The 50 Most Erotic Films of All Time.
+Her freelance work during this period included film pieces for The New York Times, Entertainment Weekly, Film Comment, Time Out New York, Premiere Fangoria, and other magazines and newspapers.
+From 1995 to 2008, she was senior movies editor for the website of the magazine TV Guide.

-Her book Movie Lust, third in the Sasquatch Books series begun with Book Lust by Nancy Pearl and Music Lust by Nic Harcourt, was published August 28, 2006.
-Later that year, she became the founding vice-president of the Alliance of Women Film Journalists.
+Her book Movie Lust (2006) was third in the Sasquatch Books series begun with Book Lust by Nancy Pearl and Music Lust by Nic Harcourt.
+In 2006, she was a co-founder of the Alliance of Women Film Journalists.
 She is also a member of the New York Film Critics Online.

 In 2014, McDonagh created the company 120 Days Books to republish rare 1970s and 1980s gay-erotica genre novels, beginning with a pair of two-in-one volumes: the crime thrillers Man Eater and Night of the Sadist and the supernatural fantasies Vampire's Kiss and Gay Vampire.
 Later in the decade, this became an imprint of Riverdale Avenue Books.